Blog – Posted on Thursday, Jun 27

 Is Kindle Unlimited free for Prime members?

-To clarify, Kindle Unlimited is not included in Amazon Prime, which is Amazon’s premium subscription service for all products.
+Amazon Kindle Unlimited is not included in Amazon Prime, which is Amazon’s premium subscription service for all products.
 KU a completely separate service that focuses solely on written and audiobook content.
-And you don’t get a discount on one by subscribing to the other — so make sure you weigh your options before you throw down the cash.
+However, Prime members do get access to Prime Reading and the Kindle Owners Lending Library, both of which are comparable services (and which we'll cover in more detail below).

 How does Kindle Unlimited work?